functional-art/functional-art.github.com/2016/index.md

 * Akihiro Kubota
 * Jay McCarthy
 * RAW (a duo of Selçuk Artut and Alp Tuğan)
-* Francis Gene Shuman with Yullippe
+* Gene Shuman with Yullippe
 * Atsushi Tadokoro

 ### Proceedings